Short Term Loans

 - Often have higher interest than longer term loans

-Short term loans tend to be processed very quickly, though they are subject to high-interest rates compared with other types of borrowing.
-With a longer-term loan, providers have more time to collect interest, so they make short term loan rates higher to make lending more worth their while.
-This is why short term loans are really only for emergency lending – those times when your rainy day fund has already been emptied and you’re out of other options.
+Short term loans tend to be processed very quickly, though they are subject to high interest rates compared with other types of borrowing.
+This is why short term loans are really only for emergency lending.

 If you take out a short term personal loan you should be completely sure that you can afford to pay it back.
 You also need to be aware that taking out short term loans can have a negative impact on your credit score as using them is seen as evidence of money management problems.
 They’re definitely not something you want to dip into regularly, but like other types of borrowing, they can be useful in certain situations.